Win-Win Simple Solution or Financial Disaster?

 - A party has superior negotiation skills.

-- In one Orange County divorce case, the community had significant assets including a manufacturing company.
-The husband achieved a mediated settlement with an Orange County divorce mediation where he received 90% of the assets in exchange for paying his wife slightly more than reasonable spousal support.
+- In one Orange County divorce case, the community had significant assets including a large manufacturing company.
+The husband achieved a mediated settlement with an Orange County divorce mediator in which he received 90% of the assets in exchange for paying his wife slightly more than reasonable spousal support.
 The wife did not understand the law or the value of the business.
+She did not hire a divorce attorney to serve as a consultant.

 - Husband agreed to pay his wife approximately $7,000 per month in spousal support and approximately $7,000 per month in child support.
 He also agreed to pay 75% of all income over $750,000 per year.
 His income increased to approximately $2,000,000 per year which resulted in him paying more in support than he received in net, after tax, income.
 The settlement resulted in him having a net negative cashflow after paying his taxes and the unreasonably high support.

-- After a long-term marriage, the parties mediated their divorce with an experienced Orange County mediator.
+- After a long-term marriage, the parties mediated their divorce with an experienced Orange County divorce mediator.
 The property was mostly liquid and was equally divided.
 The husband was relatively young and unemployed due to a recent sale of the business.
 The wife received substantial assets but would be living well below the marital standard of living after the settlement.
-She agreed to waive spousal support which meant that if the husband went back to work or formed another business, she would not be able to seek spousal support and would not be able to return to the prior marital standard of living.
-Had she wanted to waive spousal support, she most likely could have "sold" the waiver for a substantial sum of money.
+She agreed to waive spousal support which meant that if the husband went back to work or formed another business, she would not have the ability to seek spousal support and would not be able to return to the prior marital standard of living.
+Had she been willing to waive spousal support, she most likely could have "sold" the waiver for a substantial sum of money.
 In the initial mediated settlement, she received nothing in exchange for the waiver.
+After meeting with an Orange County divorce attorney, she was successful in negotiating a small buyout sum from her husband.

-- In another Orange County case, the parties mediated their divorce successfully - meaning that they agreed to the terms of a settlement and executed a divorce Judgment.
+- In another Orange County divorce case, the parties mediated their divorce successfully - meaning that they agreed to the terms of a settlement and executed a divorce judgment.
 Several years later, the husband called the retirement administrator of a pension that he and his wife had agreed in mediation would be awarded to him.
-The administrator requested a copy of the divorce Judgment.
-When the husband reviewed the divorce Judgment, he learned that the mediator had failed to include the pension as an asset awarded to husband.
-As a result of the omission, the wife owns 50% of the omitted pension.
+The administrator requested a copy of the divorce judgment.
+When the husband reviewed the Orange County divorce judgment, he learned that the mediator had failed to include the pension as an asset awarded to him.
+As a result of the omission, the wife owned 50% of the omitted pension.
+The poor drafting of the judgment cost the husband a small fortune.

 - In another Orange County divorce mediation, the husband agreed to be awarded a universal life insurance policy, with a very substantial cash value, that the parties had owned for many years.
-After the divorce, the husband elected to cancel the policy and then learned that the securities held inside the policy had increased substantially in value creating a capital gain.
+After the divorce, the husband elected to cancel the policy and then learned that the securities held by the policy had increased substantially in value creating a capital gain.
 The cancellation of the policy triggered a surprise capital gains tax.
-Had he known of the tax, he could have insisted that the policy be cancelled as a part of the settlement and that the parties equally share the tax burden.
+Had he known of the tax, he could have insisted that the policy be cancelled as a part of the settlement and that the parties equally share the tax burden or negotiated a discount of the value of the policy based on the tax issues.

-In a perfect world, parties going through a divorce would meet with a divorce mediator and settle all of their issues in two or three meetings in a three-week period.
+In a perfect world, parties would meet with an Orange County divorce mediator and settle all of their issues in two or three meetings in a three-week period.
 However, there are many times where the result looks more like this:

 - The divorce mediation consumes many months;